evant/gradle-retrolambda/README.md

 [#36](https://github.com/evant/gradle-retrolambda/issues/36).

 ### Build fails with using `android-apt`
 This is because `android-apt` modifies the `javaCompile` task and this plugin replaces it.
-Since `v2.4.1` this is fixed, you just need to ensure you apply this plugin _before_ `android-apt`.
+Since `v2.4.1` this is fixed, you just need to ensure you apply this plugin _last_.

 Updates
 -------